 Connecting the cab livery to the graphics on the trailer gels the hauliers visual identity.
-When graphics are sensibly placed on different models of cab, they can also connect universally with the adjoining graphics on the trailer.
+When graphics are sensibly placed on different models of a cab, they can also connect universally with the adjoining graphics on the trailer.

-Older treasures and display models can also be restored with care and attention.
+Older treasures and display models can be restored with care and attention.
 Take a look to see how refurbishments for Harry Lawson and the award winning, Leyland National single decker restored them both to former glory.
 Coach painting and hand lettering were applied to rejuvenate these older vehicles.